The Thomas Hardye School: Clubs

 The school currently has a CCF (Combined Cadet Force) that has been running for the last 100 years.
 The CCF has an Army contingent as well as an RAF section.
 They train regularly and compete on a national level.
-The Army contingent is cap-badged the Rifles was formerly Devonshire and Dorset Regiment and prior to that the Wessex Regiment.
+The Army contingent is cap-badged to the Royal Tank Regiment as of the third of July 2023.
+They were previously badged to the Rifles was formerly Devonshire and Dorset Regiment and prior to that the Wessex Regiment.
 Also attached is a Drum Corps that performs annually at the Remembrance day parade, and regularly at other events such as school music performances and many other external events.

 Model United Nations

 The Sixth Form's Model United Nations club regularly attend BISMUN (Bath) and BGSMUN (Bristol), as well as hosting its own in the summer.
 It has also sent delegates to MUNs abroad.

 Debating club

 The school has a Debating Society, which has represented the school in the National Finals of the Oxford Union Debating Competition.

-Performing arts

-Thomas Hardye's has a music department and an orchestra.
-It has a variety of opportunities from Chapel Choir to Jazz Club.
-The school hosts termly concerts as well as its weekly 'Friday Live' performances.
-The music department works with dance and drama to put on shows across the continent.